Skip to main content

 Objective

-To explore, analyze and describe the history, current situation, domestic and foreign policy of Russia, Eastern European, Baltic, Central Asian, and Caucasus’ states; to provide information and guidelines, i.e. skillset, methods, and sources to the students for further research on these regions.
+To study, analyse and describe the history, current situation, domestic and foreign policy of Russia, Eastern European, Baltic, Central Asian, and Caucasus’ states; to provide students with information and guidelines, i.e. skillset, methods, and sources for further research on these regions.

 Prerequisites